 Every day we see it, drink it, feel it, wash in it.
 It courses through our bodies, our society and our planet.
 It makes up 60% of us and we can only live a few days without it.
 Water is our lifeblood, yet it is often taken for granted.
 Time to view it through a few different lenses.

-The sculpture plays with the tradition of fountains in classical gardens, where mythological divinities, imaginary animals and other strange creatures are turned into whimsical 'natural' springs.
-Gander extends this historical sculptural practice by inserting a living person's representation into a contemporary public garden and inviting adventurous visitors to drink from her mouth.
+Originally commissioned by the High Line, New York, the sculpture plays with the tradition of fountains in classical gardens, where mythological divinities, imaginary animals and other strange creatures are turned into whimsical 'natural' springs.
+He extends this historical sculptural practice by inserting a living person's representation into a contemporary public garden and inviting adventurous visitors to drink from her mouth.

 About the artist

 Ryan Gander OBE was born in Chester in 1976.
 He has established an international reputation through artworks that materialise in many different forms – from sculpture to film, writing, graphic design, installation, performance and more besides.

 Through associative thought processes that connect the everyday and the esoteric, the overlooked and the commonplace, Ryan Gander’s work involves a questioning of language and knowledge, as well as a reinvention of both the modes of appearance and the creation of an artwork.